XanaduAI/SFOpenBoson/doc/tutorials/gaussian.rst

 .. sectionauthor:: Josh Izaac <josh@xanadu.ai>

-Acting a Gaussian Hamiltonian defined in OpenFermion, on a continuous-variable (CV) quantum photonics simulation in Strawberry Fields, is simple with the SF-OpenFermion.
+Acting a Gaussian Hamiltonian defined in OpenFermion, on a continuous-variable (CV) quantum photonics simulation in Strawberry Fields, is simple with the SFOpenBoson.
 In this tutorial, I will walk through a simple example using the forced quantum harmonic oscillator.

 Background
 ----------